Kemps Creek

 Table Chart PROFILE FAQ

-Kemps Creek features high concentrations of family households, with a median household size of 3.2 people
+Kemps Creek features high concentrations of family households, with a higher-than-average median household size

-Family households account for 80.0% of all households, including 40.7% couples with children, 23.8% couples without children, and 13.7% single parent families.
-Non-family households constitute the remaining 20.0%, with lone person households at 15.7% and group households comprising 3.0%.
-The median household size is 3.2 people.
+Family households account for 80.0% of all households, including 40.7% that are couples with children, 23.8% that are couples without children, and 13.7% that are single parent families.
+Non-family households make up the remaining 20.0%, with lone person households at 15.7% and group households comprising 3.0%.
+The median household size is 3.2 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households